padus/tempest/readme.md

 ### Install the UDP Relay as a system service

-For the relay to automatically start every time the host boots up, it need to be installed as a system service.
+For the relay to automatically start every time the host boots up, it needs to be installed as a system service.
-Download the relay from github, make it executable:
+Download the relay from github and make it executable:

 ```text
   ~# sudo wget -P /usr/local/bin https://github.com/mircolino/tempest/raw/master/bin/tempest